Do LLMs Play Dice? Exploring Probability Distribution Sampling in Large Language Models for Behavioral Simulation: Verification Methodology

-To measure whether the sample sequence $A$ generated by LLM conforms to the probability distribution $PD_X$, we use the hypothesis testing method.
-The test method here uses the classical Kolmogorov-Smirnov test (KS test)~\citep{e1}.
-Finally, we judge the degree of fit between the sample sequence and the target probability distribution based on the p-value.
+Secondly, to evaluate the LLMs' performance in sampling the probability distribution $PD_X$, we employ Kolmogorov-Smirnov test (KS test)~\citep{e1}.
+The statistic \(D\) is used to assess whether two samples come from the same distribution.
+It compares the empirical distribution functions \(F_m(x)\) and \(G_n(x)\), from \(PD_X\) and \(PD_A\) respectively, where the empirical distribution function represents the proportion of samples less than or equal to \(x\).

-The average p-value was calculated to represent the performance of the LLM in sampling the probability distribution $PD_X$.
-Since the calculated average value is easily affected by outliers, the interquartile range (IQR) outlier detection method is used to detect outliers in the experimental data and replace them with the median, and finally obtain the mean and standard deviation of the p-value.
-In IQR outlier detection, the interquartile range IQR is the distance between the upper quartile Q3 and the lower quartile Q1.
-The normal value interval is [Q1-1.5IQR, Q3+1.5IQR], and other values are considered outliers.
+where \( \sup_x \) denotes the supremum over all possible values of \( x \).
+Then, we assess the fit between the sample sequence and the target probability distribution using the mean p-value \( p \) from the KS test.
+When the p-value is greater than the significance level $\alpha$, the test is considered to have passed, and the rate of test pass is denoted as $RT$.

-The KS test is performed on the data after outlier processing.
-When the p-value is greater than the significance level $\alpha$, the test is deemed to have passed, and the statistical test pass rate is $success\text{-}ks$.
+Additionally, the \( p \) is obtained on the p-value after outlier processing.
+Since the calculated average value is easily affected by outliers, the interquartile range (IQR) outlier detection method was used to detect outliers in the experimental data and replace them with the median.
+In IQR outlier detection, the interquartile range \(r\) is the distance between the upper quartile \(Q3\) and the lower quartile \(Q1\).
+The normal value interval is \([Q1-1.5r, Q3+1.5r]\), and other values are considered outliers.